 With over 100 in-water and on-land boats, the Crystal Coast Boat Show has tons of fun in store for boat enthusiasts.
 Organizers have arranged for top boating vendors to set up, and there’ll be free sailing rides and a scavenger hunt for the kiddos available.

-Plus, the 28th annual Antique Auto Show makes this fun for the whole family!
+Along with the annual Antique Auto Show, this is a fun time for the whole family!

 Have you seen Brevard’s famed white squirrel?
 Well, even if not, you can celebrate this nutty rodent at the White Squirrel Festival.
-There’ll be white squirrel tours, live music, and the Squirrel Box Derby ready to keep you more than entertained in Transylvania County.
+There’ll be white squirrel tours, live music, and the Squirrel Box Derby.

 We mentioned a visit to Charlotte Motor Speedway in our guide to a weekend in Concord and Cabarrus County, too!